SatoshiumAI/satoshium-dev/README.md

 - transparently
 - with architectural discipline

-The goal is not rapid hype-driven development, but **durable systems thinking over decades**.
+The goal is durable reasoning infrastructure rather than short-term product cycles.

 ---